 Other forms of special clauses such as provisions that facilitate information exchanges and most-favoured customer clauses might also raise competition law concerns.
 Such clauses warrant close consideration and case-by-case analyses.

 25 To what extent can the settlement of a patent dispute expose the parties concerned to liability for an antitrust violation?

 There is no specific statutory provision or case law on this matter.
-One can reasonably expect that the Authority's upcoming sector review report will discuss this issue.

 Anti-competitive unilateral conduct